DANser-freelancer/javascript-enum-model/raw.md

 The details of methods and structures here described are pretty self explanatory.
 Once you look at the code, and run examples.js a couple of times with debugger, you'll get it.
 Feedback on the syntax, memory efficiency, bugs is welcome in the issues section.
-I will not deploy it as a package, because I've had to take some roundabouts
+I will deploy it as a package, but consider this an experiment, because I've had to take some roundabouts:

 - for convenience's sake I decided to implement it using latest features like private and static class fields from **ES 2022**
 - I had to "manifest" certain data that should ideally be dealt with by the ts compiler or by the runtime
   - I tried mimicking your average enum syntax best I could, but it's not completely convenient
   - `[[metadata]].name` exists simply for debugging purposes as the code can't read itself and know how you named the newly created [Enum](#enum)
   - [metadata](#[[metadata]]) object in general is a form of introspection, necessary for a functional "feature prototype"
-  - one or more loops are often used to parse the Enum structure declaration and then to parse source objects[^source_object]
+  - one or more loops are often used to parse the Enum structure object[^structure_object] and then to parse source objects[^source_object]

 However I encourage people to try out this [Enum](#enum) implementation.
 I believe this code can be rewritten to fit old enough versions of ECMAScript standard.
-And anybody can release a package making use of this repo to `npm`, I only ask that they respect the permissive free [license]("./LICENSE").
+This project is under the permissive free [license]("./LICENSE").

 [^source_object]: **Source object** is similar to the structure object[^structure_object] but it's values are transformed according to the schema[^schema] and a new [EnumVariant](#enumvariant) instance is built